phdapps/audio-loop-gen/README.md

 - Automated music prompt generation using a secondary LLM such as OpenAI or a locally running open-source model such as "Mistral 7b"

-- Audio processing algorithms that clip the generated audio into loopable music, i.e. a melopdy that can play in a seamless loop
+- Audio processing algorithms that clip the generated audio into loopable music, i.e. a melody that can play in a seamless loop

 [Examples](https://phdapps.github.io/audio-loop-gen/examples/demo/)